 Remember when you first learned something new, such as driving a car?
-At first, it took all of your conscious effort to look for the road to turn at, slow down, signal, and turn.
+At first, it took all of your conscious effort be aware of the road, signal, slow down, and turn.
 Eventually driving became second nature and you sometimes get to your destination without even remembering what you passed because you were thinking of other things.
 The cortex of your brain is the part of the brain that learns new information.
-Once it is learned it moves to the subcortex where the movement becomes involuntary, or a habit.
+Once it is learned, it moves to the subcortex, where the movement becomes involuntary, or a habit.
 Your brain knows how to tell the muscles what to do. (muscle memory)

 In the case of an injury, such as a sprained ankle, you begin to walk with a limp, compensating to one side.
 The muscles tighten to hold you in this new balance.
 As the injury heals you may feel as though you have regained complete use of the muscles again, but as time goes on you start to have knee pain, hip pain, or lower back pain.
 The brain has taken control of those muscles that were tightened during the injury and maintained a degree of contraction.
 A habit was formed during the time of the injury and the healing process.
 This new pattern in the body throws alignment out of balance and other areas become affected.
 The end result is tight, sore muscles, joint stiffness, and loss of smooth, controlled movement, and quite likely chronic pain.

-Muscle contraction occur in very specific patterns and can occur at any age.
+Muscle contractions occur in very specific patterns and can occur at any age.

 The Three Refexes